 Surveillance Technologies (slide 7) Hardware and software that collects information about us.
 Can exist in physical space (surveillance camera) or digital space (browser cookie).
 Especially nefarious if it exhibits dragnet behavior, collecting information indiscriminately.

 Data (slide 8) The information that is collected by surveillance technologies.
-Can individually identify us (such as our name, biometrics like our face, or our address) or aggregated and subject to inference.
+Can individually identify us (such as our name, biometrics like our face, or our address), or might be aggregated and subject to inference from third parties.